Muirfield/pocketmine-plugins/LiveSigns/README.md

 * php
   * points to a file in the plugin directory that will be executed as a php script.
+* query
+  * Get the output of a MinecraftQuery.
+You should configure it with:
+  * _server-name[,port[,message]]_
+  * The _server-name_ is the host name to query.
+  * The _port_ is optional, defaults to 19132.
+Set to whatever is the port your server is running on.
+  * _message_ is optional, will default to showing the MOTD, Current player count and max players.

 ### Floating text